– Offered at Iowa Valley Grinnell –

 Our students say it best!

-“I was interested in the gunsmithing trade, and saw that Iowa actually had a school that offered a program for it.
-So I checked it out, and immediately became a believer.
+“I was interested in the gunsmithing trade, so I checked out the Iowa Valley Grinnell program and immediately became a believer.
 After one semester I knew I wanted to be here.
 The instructor caters the program to fit your needs and interests.
 You can choose to explore what area of the gunsmith trade you want to learn more about.
-The student actually has a say here.” – Joe Balk, second year student from West Union, IA
+The student actually has a say here.” – Joe Balk, West Union, IA

-The Iowa Valley Grinnell Gunsmith Tech Repair show is NOW OPEN.
-Click here for important information/requirements.
+The Iowa Valley Grinnell Gunsmith Tech Repair shop is open throughout the year.
+Click here for important information/requirements before attempting to bring a firearm to our campus.

 2018 Master Craftsman Series